 Microsoft SQL Server

-Microsoft SQL Server 2005 Analysis Services (SSAS) or SQL Server 2008 Analysis Services (SSAS), SQL Server 2012 Analysis Services (SSAS), or SQL Server Analysis Services
+Microsoft SQL Server 2005 Analysis Services (SSAS), SQL Server 2008 Analysis Services (SSAS), SQL Server 2012 Analysis Services (SSAS), or SQL Server Analysis Services

 When you review tutorials, we recommend that you add Next topic and Previous topic buttons to the document viewer toolbar.
 For more information, see Adding Next and Previous Buttons to Help.